gemcfadyen/georginam.com/_posts/2016-03-30-apprenticeship-day-118.md

 In the meantime, I worked together with Nathan on some small improvements that had been identified.

 The application sources some data from third party api's.
-We needed to data which fell into a certain category and filter based on some id's.
-We followed TDD and I even got control of the keyboard a couple of times to write a test or implementation.
+We needed to obtain data which fell into a certain category and filter based on some id's.
+We followed TDD and I was allowed control of the keyboard a few times to write a test or implementation.
 I much prefer pairing when you get this chance.
 I feel more engaged and productive even if the code I wrote was quite simple.

 Along the way as we looked at our change in a test environment, we noticed that the website was showing an expansion button even if there were no details when expanded.
 We simply added a story for what we found, and fixed it straight away.
 It turned out that the condition surrounding the expansion was incorrect, so we just had to make one change.